|Updates to this chapter underway and due imminently|

 The published review should be as up to date as possible.
 After the rerun of the search, the decision whether to incorporate any new studies fully into the review will need to be balanced against the delay in publication.

 At a basic level, investigation is needed as to whether a strategy is performing adequately.
-One simple test is to check whether the search is finding the publications that have been recommended as key publications or that have been included in other similar reviews (EUnetHTA 2017).
+One simple test is to check whether the search is finding the publications that have been recommended as key publications or that have been included in other similar reviews (EUnetHTA JA3WP6B2-2 Authoring Team 2019).
 It is not enough, however, for the strategy to find only those records, otherwise this might be a sign that the strategy is biased towards known studies and other relevant records might be being missed.
-In addition, citation searches and reference checking are useful checks of strategy performance.
+In addition, citation searches (see online Technical Supplement Section 1.1.4) and reference checking (see online Technical Supplement Section 1.3.4) are useful checks of strategy performance.
 If those additional methods are finding documents that the searches have already retrieved, but that the team did not necessarily know about in advance, then this is one sign that the strategy might be performing adequately.
 Also, an evidence-based checklist such as the PRESS Evidence-Based Checklist (McGowan et al 2016b) should be used to assess whether the search strategy is adequate (see Section 4.4.8).
 If some of the PRESS dimensions seem to be missing without adequate explanation or arouse concerns, then the search may not yet be complete.

-Statistical techniques can be used to assess performance, such as capture-recapture (Spoor et al 1996) (also known as capture-mark-recapture; (Kastner et al 2009), or the relative recall technique (Sampson et al 2006, Sampson and McGowan 2011).
+Statistical techniques can be used to assess performance, such as capture-recapture (Spoor et al 1996, Ferrante di Ruffano et al 2012) (also known as capture-mark-recapture; (Kastner et al 2009, Lane et al 2013), or the relative recall technique (Sampson et al 2006, Sampson and McGowan 2011).
 Kastner suggests the capture-mark-recapture technique merits further investigation since it could be used to estimate the number of studies in a literature prospectively and to determine where to stop searches once suitable cut-off levels have been identified.
 Kastner’s approach involves searching databases, conducting record selection, calculating capture-mark-recapture and then making decisions about whether further searches are necessary.
 This would entail potentially an iterative search and selection process.
 Capture-recapture needs results from at least two searches to estimate the number of missed studies.
 Further investigation of published prospective techniques seems warranted to learn more about the potential benefits.